Sayre Fire: Impact of the fire

+Housing loss

 County fire officials reported on November 19, 2008 that the Sayre Fire had destroyed more than 600 structures, including 480 mobile homes, nine single-family homes, 104 outbuildings and 10 commercial buildings.
-The Los Angeles Times called it "the worst loss of homes due to fire in the city of Los Angeles" and reported that it "appeared to be the largest number of housing units lost to fire in the city of Los Angeles, surpassing the 484 residences destroyed in the 1961 Bel Air fire."
+The Los Angeles Times called it "the worst loss of homes due to fire in the city of Los Angeles" and reported that it "appeared to be the largest number of housing units lost to fire in the city of Los Angeles, surpassing the 484 residences destroyed in the 1961 Bel Air fire".
 Los Angeles County Supervisor Zev Yaroslavsky, a lifelong city resident, noted: "This is as bad a fire as I can remember since the Bel-Air Fire.
 The human devastation that's involved, whether you live in a mobile home or an estate, it's devastating.
 We can't even begin to weigh their loss."

-Devastation at Oakridge Mobile Home Park

 In the pre-dawn hours on November 15, 2008, the fire devastated the Oakridge Mobile Home Park, destroying 480 of the park's 600 mobile homes.
 Los Angeles Fire Department Captain Steve Ruda described the scene as "an absolute firestorm" with 50 ft high flames and added, "Hoses were melting into the cement and concrete.
 That's how hot the fire was."
 Firefighters rescued several individuals from their mobile homes, and four civilians rescued a 300-pound disabled woman, who was trapped in her mobile home, as fire was breaking the glass.
 Though Los Angeles Police Chief William Bratton initially expressed concern that some elderly residents might have perished at the mobile home park, cadaver-sniffing dogs searched the ruins and found no evidence of any fatalities.

-The San Fernando Valley based Daily News described the Oakridge park, parts of which were also burned after the 1994 Northridge earthquake, as follows:"With 600 households, well-manicured lawns and luxury amenities, Oakridge Mobile Home Park was no trailer park.
+The San Fernando Valley based Daily News described the Oakridge park, parts of which were also burned after the 1994 Northridge earthquake, as follows:

+"With 600 households, well-manicured lawns and luxury amenities, Oakridge Mobile Home Park was no trailer park.
 The gated community, most of which was reduced to ash by a roaring wildfire that swept through the Sylmar hills late Friday and early Saturday, featured a putting green, an Olympic-size swimming pool and tennis courts.
 'It wasn't just a mobile home (park),' said Linda Pogacnik, 63, whose home was destroyed.
 'It was the Beverly Hills of mobile homes.'

 After the effort in Oakridge, a firefighter produced a burned U.S. flag on a broken stick taken from a home that was destroyed in Oakridge.
 The firefighter offered it as a sign of hope and bravery for firefighters.
 The flag was presented by Los Angeles Fire Department Acting Fire Chief Emile Mack to Oakridge Mobile Home Park manager Jinny Harmon.
-It was later framed and hung in the new clubhouse at Oakridge, where it can still be seen today.
+It was later framed and hung in the new clubhouse at Oakridge.

-In a press briefing on November 16, 2008, Governor Schwarzenegger noted that the homes in the Oakridge community had ignited "like matches," and called for a review of fire retardancy standards applicable to mobile homes and mobile home parks.
+In a press briefing on November 16, 2008, Governor Schwarzenegger noted that the homes in the Oakridge community had ignited "like matches", and called for a review of fire retardancy standards applicable to mobile homes and mobile home parks.